Feijoa ginger jam

-We are once again laden with feijoa and with that in mind I wanted to re-share this delicious and easy recipe from a few years ago – no peeling required!
+Once again, we have an abundance of feijoas, so I wanted to reshare this delicious and easy recipe from a few years ago—no peeling required!

-All you have to do is top and tail the feijoa, cut them in half and roughly dice in a food processor, the skins add colour, texture, and flavour when cooked.
+Simply top and tail the feijoas, cut them in half, and roughly dice them in a food processor.
+The skins add beautiful colour, texture, and flavour when cooked.

 The result was a delicious zesty jam that’s great on crackers with cheese and even better on top of freshly toasted crumpets with crème fraîche – perfect to serve up on Mother’s Day for afternoon tea.